Deportation of Eritreans from Sudan: Background

-Eritrea's surprise May 1998 invasion of the Ethiopian-administered border village of Badme dramatically changed the political situation in the region.
-Operating on the axiom that the “enemy of my enemy is my friend,” Sudan closed its border with Eritrea in 2002, and the Sudanese foreign minister charged in February 2003 that Eritrea had amassed forces along the border with Sudan.
+This surprise Eritrean invasion significantly changed the political situation in the wider region.
+Ethiopia moved to normalize relations with Sudan by the end of 1998, reflecting a shift in alliances driven by their shared opposition to Eritrea.
+In 2000, Eritrea also restored diplomatic ties with Sudan.
+However, relations between Sudan and Eritrea soon deteriorated again.
+In 2002, Sudan closed its border with Eritrea, and in February 2003 the Sudanese foreign minister accused Eritrea of deploying forces along the Sudan–Eritrea border.
 The Sudanese government also accused Eritrea of supporting rebel groups in Darfur.
 The undemarcated border with Sudan also posed a problem for Eritrean external relations.